Can a Business Incubator Help My Start-up?

 Types of business incubator can vary, with lots of different programmes designed to nurture specific industries and sectors.
 This is important to remember when deciding on the right incubator for your business.

-In general, however, start-up incubators can help facilitate anything from access to office space and financial support resources, to things like expert workshops and introductions to investors and mentors.
+In general, however, start-up incubators can help facilitate anything from access to office space and financial support resources, to expert workshops and introductions to investors and mentors.

 What does a business incubator usually offer?